WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-code.md

 ## Add CSS Style for Block

-Create two files in the main folder of your plugin: `style.css` and `editor.css.
+Create two files in the main folder of your plugin: `style.css` and `editor.css`.

 We only need to add the style to `style.css` since it will show while editing and viewing the post.
-Edit the style.css to add the following.
+Edit `style.css` to add the following.

 Note: the block classname is prefixed with `wp-block`.
 The `create-block/gutenpride` is converted to the classname `.wp-block-create-block-gutenpride`.